-I’ve been considering sharing a few scenes of the second book in the James Lalonde series, titled Duplicity for quite some time.
+I’ve been considering sharing a few scenes of the second book in the James Lalonde series, titled Duplicity, for quite some time.
 And, I’ve finally overcome those nerves and pressed publish.
-So, here is a heavily revised draft of the fourth chapter of my mystery novel, Duplicity.
+So, here is a heavily revised draft of the sixth chapter of my mystery novel, Duplicity.
 I’m due to send the book off to my editor within the next month or so, depending on availability.

-For the sake of clarity, the events of this novel occur a few months after, the first book, Missing.
-However, you don’t need to read Missing to enjoy this new story.
+For the sake of clarity, the events of this novel occur a few months after the first book, Suspicion.
+However, you don’t need to read Suspicion to enjoy this new story.

-Since, sharing this chapter with you, I’ve added a prologue to the mystery novel, and I’ve moved these scenes back, so it’s now chapter four.
 The timeline at the start of the story jumped around a four-hour window.
 Over time, I realised that it made the reading experience a little more enjoyable if the story flowed in a logical sequence.
-I hope this helps explain the changes I made and why I chose to share chapter four instead of the opening chapter or prologue.
+I hope this helps explain the changes I made and why I chose to share chapter six instead of the opening chapter or prologue.

 About the Mystery Novel, Duplicity

 A Murdered Professor.
 A Priceless Manuscript Stolen.
 A Journalist Caught in the Crossfire.

 This was not the reunion James envisioned.